Cc:Mail: Acquisition by Lotus

-Lotus Development acquired cc:Mail, Inc. (formerly PCC Systems), which was a Silicon Valley startup, in 1991 and used the cc:Mail technology to enhance Lotus Notes.
+Lotus Development acquired cc:Mail, Inc. (formerly PCC Systems), a Silicon Valley startup, in 1991 and used the cc:Mail technology to enhance Lotus Notes.
 Lotus Notes features derived from cc:Mail included Shared Mail, client type-ahead addressing, enhancements to the Notes MTA (also called Router), and the Notes Passthru feature.
 Lotus developed a version of cc:Mail Remote for the HP 95LX. cc:Mail Remote was also included in the built-in software of the HP 100LX, HP 200LX and HP OmniGo 700LX.
+Lotus was acquired by IBM in 1995.

-Lotus, which was acquired by IBM in 1995, attempted to move cc:Mail customers to Lotus Notes, which was a superior client/server platform, but their efforts met with limited success, because of early challenges in the area of coexistence and migration between cc:Mail and Notes and because Lotus was focused on groupware rather than simple email.
+cc:Mail usage peaked in 1997, with an estimated 14 million seats.
+There were still 13.5 million seats in January 1999, when Lotus announced that it could not offer details on support for cc:Mail after 2002.
+The company attempted to move cc:Mail customers to Notes, a superior client/server platform, but their efforts met with limited success, because of early challenges in the area of coexistence and migration between cc:Mail and Notes and because Lotus was focused on groupware rather than simple email.
 Microsoft, which provided a simpler migration path and a more focused solution (email), succeeded in winning the majority of the cc:Mail installed base in the United States.